 A. Your child needs your support to work through the foods and situations that remain fearful:

 - for a quick read: page 3 of my free helpsheets.
-You can read it here if you'd rather not download the helpsheets.

 - I guide you through the 'exposure and desensitisation' process in Chapter 9 of my book (extracts here) and in several Bitesize audios.